Neural-Systems-at-UIO/QuickNII/Docs/Introduction.rst

 **What is the output of QuickNII?**
 ---------------------------------

-A registration file (XML or JSON format) containing the coordinates of your regisered section images in atlas space.
+-A registration file (XML or JSON format) containing the coordinates of your regisered section images in atlas space.
 Use the JSON format for continuing registration in VisuALign.

-Export of atlas maps (png format)
+-Export of atlas maps (png format)